alyssadata/AI-Foundations-Human-Soveregnty-in-Relation-to-AI/docs/01_HUMAN_RIGHTS_IN_RELATION_TO_AI.md

 Concern for a human’s welfare does not by itself extinguish that person’s sovereignty.

-Intervention based on alleged harm requires a specific and evidence-based basis for believing that serious impairment, coercion, exploitation, abuse, or imminent danger is present.
+Intervention or assessment based on alleged harm requires a specific and evidence-based basis for believing that serious impairment, coercion, exploitation, abuse, or imminent danger is present.

 Intensity, attachment, dependence, unconventional meaning, reduced conformity to social expectations, or preference for AI contact are not sufficient by themselves.